momoenomoto/wowoe-resume-building-site/README.md

 10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit) -->

-- (1 points) Use external API
-  - One to translate all text to another language
 - (2 points) Use a CSS framework such as Bootstrap
   - To make the user interface nice
 - (6 points) Front-end framework React.js
   - To allow front-end resume editing experience smooth
+- (2 points) Use client-side JavaScript libraries or modules

-9 points total out of 8 required points
+10 points total out of 10 required points

 ## [Link to Initial Main Project File](server/src/app.mjs)